 V is a tricky letter, especially as an initial.
 It's a comparatively rare letter, but without the obvious xylophones or zebras of other rarities.
-That makes vocabulary (hey, our first V word!) extra important: otherwise, V words are all too easy to miss.
+That makes vocabulary (hey, our first V word!) extra important.
+Otherwise, V words are all too easy to miss.
 This list of V words for kids is built to help students connect the V sound to its symbol, then connect the symbol to words, sentences, and the English language as a whole.

 For such a rare letter, V provides plenty of simple monosyllables suited to your youngest learners.
 At this level, the priority is to help students make the connection between a sound they hear and a shape on a page.